Tobacco Road (rivalry): Men's basketball

+Furthermore, in 1991 in Indianapolis, Duke and UNC came within one game of playing each other for the national championship.
+North Carolina lost 79–73 to Kansas, coached by former Tar Heel assistant and future head coach Roy Williams, while Duke upset previously undefeated UNLV 79–77 in a rematch of the previous year's championship game, which UNLV had won by 30 in Denver.

+The four schools have combined to win 71 men's conference tournaments with 21 SoCon tournaments and 50 ACC tournaments (UNC won 26, Duke won 24, NC State won 17, and Wake Forest won 5).
+While in the Southern Conference they won or shared 17 SoCon regular season titles between the 1922–23 and 1952–53 seasons.
+They have also dominated ACC regular season play, having won or shared 52 regular season titles between them, including all but seven since the 1980–81 season.

 Women's basketball

 While the women's basketball teams have not been as successful, one team from the region has won the NCAA championship with North Carolina, who did so in 1994.
 They have reached the Final Four on three occasions, reaching in 1994, 2006, and 2007.
 They have won the Atlantic Coast Conference tournament nine times while winning the regular season title four times.
 Duke has made the NCAA Tournament Championship twice, losing in 1999 and 2006.
 They made the Final Four on four occasions (1999, 2002, 2003, 2006).
 They have won eight ACC tournament championships and twelve regular season titles.
-NC State has advanced to the Final Four once, doing so in 1998.
+NC State has advanced to the Final Four twice, doing so in 1998 and 2024.
 They have won the ACC Tournament seven times and the regular season six times.
 Wake Forest has had the least amount of success, as they have only reached the NCAA Tournament on two occasions (1988, 2021).
 At least one of the four schools has made all but 10 of the 46 combined CIAW, AIAW, and NCAA tournaments since 1969, and all since 1980.